CaenJones/ChromeSEC/README.md

 While it is not possible to directly disable the recovery menu, admins can enable an option called **Forced Re-enrollment**, making it impossible to tamper with the device after the powerwash.
 You can enable this by going to **Devices > Chrome > Settings > Device Settings > and Enrollment and access**.
 Then navigate down to **Forced re-enrollment** and check **Force device to automatically re-enroll after wiping**.

+# Setting Up Managed Extensions
+Chrome extensions offer a wide range of functions like drive integrations, testing tools, and web filtering.
+However, unauthorized extensions in the webstore and from 3rd party sources can also pose security risks, privacy concerns, and can cause issues in device policy.
+Because of this, administrators should create restrictions on extension access and usage to prevent these risks.

+## Blocking Extension Installation

+Allowing extensions from the Chrome Web Store could pose a security threat and damage workplace integrity, as most offices do not have antivirus for Chrome devices.
+Because of this, it is generally best to lock extension access to a pre-approved list to limit risks.

+Admins should go to **Devices > Chrome > Apps & extensions** and in the **ExtensionSettings** policy set the mode to blocked to prevent users from installing their own extensions.

+## Automatically Install Extensions

+Many organizations prefer to have filtering and SSO extensions already installed on their machines for convenience and security purposes.
+This can be accomplished by configuring the admin console to automatically install these extensions and apps.

+This functionality is available in  **Devices > Chrome > Apps & extensions** or (depending on your subscription) in **Chrome > Browser > Apps & Extensions**.
+Next, choose **Users & browsers** for who you want to install the extensions for and input the applications ID.
+Then just add the force install option for your chosen application.

+## Adding Optional Extension Installations

+Admins have the option to create an optional allow list of extensions users can install.
+This could be used for programs that are only needed on some systems, but have not been effectively grouped in active directory, or the google admin console.

+An allow list can be implemented by going to **Devices > Chrome > Apps & Extensions** and then selecting the **Block all apps, admin manages allowlist** option.
+Then go to the From the Chrome Web Store dropdown, and typing in the ID’s of the extensions you want to allow.